linuxserver/docker-mods/README.md

 **You can increment the number for up to 20 remote hosts.
 For example: `SWAG_ONDEMAND_REMOTE2`, `SWAG_ONDEMAND_REMOTE3`, etc.**

+ **For WoL to work in a container, you need to either set `network_mode: host` or broadcast to the IP of the remote host and set a static ARP on the router.
+For example: in opnsense add an entry under Interfaces > Neighbors > Static Assignments.**

 ### Loading Page:

 ![loading-page](.assets/loading-page.png)